Who is This Opportunity Intended For?

 The City of Toledo

-Toledo offers international students a safe environment unique cultural setting that is not overcrowded to achieve Spanish language proficiency.
-Benefits of the university include academic excellence, a vibrant cultural life, various leisure opportunities, and easy access to Madrid by bus and high-speed train to reach Spain’s capital in less than 30 minutes.
+Toledo offers international students a safe environment in a unique cultural setting that is not overcrowded to achieve Spanish language proficiency.
+Benefits of the university include academic excellence, a vibrant cultural life, various leisure opportunities, and easy access to Madrid by bus and high-speed train reaching Spain’s capital in less than 30 minutes.

 The Spanish Program in Toledo